 There’s options for lunch and dinner, vegetarian, burgers, seafood (thumbs up to the delicious mussels cooked in whisky sauce!) and more.

-Together with Redmond’s, the Palais Bar is probably the best place in Duke street for drinks & pub grub.
+Together with Redmond’s, the Palais Bar is a top choice for drinks & pub grub in Duke street.

-Last but not least, Tibo Bistro has been around for a good number of years and continues to impress.
-The place is lovely inside and they pride themselves on their eclectic menu – every dish seems to offer something unique, and there’s often changes and specials to spice it up.
+Tibo Bistro has been around for a good number of years and continues to impress.
+The place is lovely inside and they pride themselves on their eclectic menu.
+Every dish seems to offer something unique, and there’s often changes and specials to spice it up.

-They do a ‘Black and blue burger’ which is an original burger topped with a Stornoway black pudding, duck and blue cheese fritter – an absolute taste sensation.
+They do a ‘Black and blue burger’ which is a beef burger topped with Stornoway black pudding, duck and blue cheese fritter – an absolute taste sensation.

 8. Nakodar Grill

-Glasgow city has so many options when it comes to Indian restaurants, but I could very easily place Nakodar on the top of the list.
+Glasgow city has so many options when it comes to Indian restaurants, but I could very easily place Nakodar amongst the best.

 The food is simply delicious, and service is always spot-on.
 This is a restaurant we have been in several times and have also used for the occasional take-away, and it’s never disappointed.